-- Submission Deadline: informal complaint should be raised within 10 working days of the incident occurring (can be verbally or written, please see section 6 for examples). - Acknowledgement: Upon receipt of an informal complaint, the HE Quality Officer will acknowledge the complaint within 3 working days. - Response: A response to the Stage One: Informal Resolution will be provided by the HE Quality Officer within 7 working days of the date the matter was raised.
+• Submission Deadline: informal complaint should be raised within 10 working days of the incident/issue occurring (can be verbally or written, please see section 6 for examples).

+Acknowledgement: Upon receipt of an informal complaint, the HE Quality the HE Quality Officer within 7 working days of the date the matter was raised.